fybrik/fybrik/site/docs/reference/crds.md

 FybrikApplicationSpec defines data flows needed by the application, the purpose and other contextual information about the application.
-Read flow - if selector is populated, fybrik builds a data plane for reading the specified data sets Ingest flow - if no selector, and data/copy/required is true then the data specified is copied into a bucket allocated by fybrik and is cataloged in the data catalog
+Read flow - if selector is populated, fybrik builds a data plane for reading the specified data sets.
+Ingest flow - if no selector, and data/copy/required is true then the data specified is copied into a bucket allocated by fybrik and is cataloged in the data catalog.

 <table>
     <thead>